-Governor Andrew Cuomo of New York City recently stated that he would like antibody blood tests to be utilised so that healthcare workers who have immunity to the virus can return to work.
+On 23 March, Governor Andrew Cuomo of New York City stated that he would like antibody blood tests to be utilised so that healthcare workers who have immunity to the virus can return to work.

-At his daily press conference earlier this week, the governor said that a “serological drug” is being developed that would test the antibodies of individual to see “if they had the virus already”.
+At a daily press conference, the governor said that a “serological drug” is being developed that would test the antibodies of individual to see “if they had the virus already”.

 “We all believe thousands and thousands of people have had the virus and self-resolved.
 If you knew that, you would know who is now immune to the virus and who you can send back to work,” he stated.